Frequently asked questions

 Generally, when the weather begins to discolour the paint on your windows and doors, it is time for maintenance.

-If you have bought ALDUS or PATUS + (timber/aluminium) maintenance is very limited.
+If you have bought ALDUS, AURAPLUS or FORMAPLUS (timber/aluminium) maintenance is very limited.
 You can make do with washing them outside a few times a year, but it is best if it becomes a habit to wash them when washing your windows.

 Take a good cloth soaked with ethanol and wipe lightly on